What to Do After a Car Accident in Arizona (Even Before You Call a Lawyer)

 Step 4: Understand Your Rights Before Talking to Insurance

 Insurance companies are trained to minimize payouts.
-Before providing a statement, talk to a nonprofit specialist who can explain what not to say and what to document first.
+Before providing a statement, talk to a professional who can help you understand what information matters and what documentation you should gather first.

 Before giving a recorded statement, it helps to understand: